National Guard sent to Reno after looting, City Hall damaged

 — Colton Lochhead (@ColtonLochhead) May 31, 2020

-Guard members were being deployed to guard local government buildings, allowing local police to focus on public safewty and dispersing protesters.
+Guard members were being deployed to guard local government buildings, allowing local police to focus on public safety and dispersing protesters.

 The protest started at 2 p.m. in downtown Reno, and remained mostly peaceful for several hours as demonstrators marched up and down city streets.